 In 2016 at a recycling plant in Japan, scientists discovered a natural enzyme that eats PET, the plastic found in plastic bottles and food packaging.
 This enzyme can help to reduce plastic waste across the world.

-Upon discovery, a high definition 3D model of the enzyme was created using a powerful x-ray that allowed the scientists worked together to mutate the enzyme, giving it an enhanced ability to attack plastic.
+Upon discovery, a high definition 3D model of the enzyme was created using a powerful x-ray that allowed the scientists to work together to mutate the enzyme, giving it an enhanced ability to attack plastic.

 This has enabled the team to produce something that is capable of digesting plastic more effectively than anything found naturally.
 The improved enzyme is now known as PETase due to its ability to break down the PET plastic.